 1. Smartphone notifications and Bluetooth connectivity- this watch notifies you when you have a text message, missed a call, incoming call or email on your smartphone through a vibrating alert.
 You can get 8 types of notification, emails, IM, calls, SMS, reminders, news, general alerts, and high priority alerts.
 To enjoy this service you will need to download a third party application that enables it to communicate with the smartphone.
 It can connect to your Bluetooth Smart ready devices and with the Open API platform one can access new and existing Android 4.3 and iOS 7 (or newer) applications to integrate with LifeTrak technology.

 2. SleepTrak -Automatic sleep tracking and intelligent wake up: by monitoring micro movements, vitals as well as auto-detecting the start and end of the sleep session, this watch can determine the quality and duration of sleep without the user having to press a single button.
 It is also able to determine when you have had enough rest and wake you up gently using a vibration alert.

 3. LightTrak – It measures your levels of exposure to light constantly and tracks melanopsin-sensitive blue wavelength, and it lets you know when you’re not getting enough or too much blue light at appropriate times of the day, so you can take steps to improve your mood and energy levels, this will improve for a better night’s rest.

-5. Step counter- this device is equipped with a pedometer that counts your step and is able to automatically differentiate between running and walking as well as non-step activities.
+5. Step counter- this device is equipped with a pedometer that counts your step and is able to automatically differentiate between running and walking as well as non-stop activities.